PCAone Tutorial (v0.7.0)

 Project new samples onto existing PCs is supported with --project option.
 First, we run PCAone on a set of reference samples and output the loadings:

-PCAone -b ref_samples -k 10 --printv -o ref
+PCAone -b example/ref -k 10 --printv -o ref

 Then, we need to read in the SNPs loadings from the ref set (--read-V) and its scaling factors (--read-S) as well as the allele frequencies form the .mbim file via --match-bim.
-Note: one can use the --USV option instead to simplify the usage since v0.4.8 Here is the example command to project new target samples and get the PCs coordinates.
+You can use the --USV option instead to simplify the usage since v0.4.8.
+For projection, PCAone matches overlapping markers against the reference .mbim file and can correct flipped alleles when needed, but you should still make sure both datasets are aligned to the same genome build and alleles.

-PCAone -b new_samples \
+PCAone -b example/new \

---USV ref \ ## prefix to .eigvecs, .eigvals, .loadings
+--USV ref \ ## prefix to .eigvecs, .eigvals, .loadings, .mbim

 --project 2 \ ## check the manual on projection methods